-Indigestion -Bloated feeling, gases, nausea, sour belches etc. These symptoms can be observed among pregnant women, people with loose motions or excessive smokers, obese people or those with mental stress.
+Indigestion - There are various conditions for Indigestion or Acidity like Bloated feeling, gases, nausea, sour belches etc. These symptoms can be observed among pregnant women, people with loose motions or excessive smokers, obese people or those with mental stress.
 This condition may be created by consuming cabbage, apples, onions, cucumbers, cold-drinks or alcohol.
 These should be avoided.
 If the indications or complaints persist, medical help is necessary.